mahendrasinghtomar/Invariance_Entropy_upper_bounds/README.md

 In the folder 'dtControl': run the makefile.

-Need to adjust paths of files and folders.

 # Examples

-Linear 2 dimensional example: SCOTSv0.2/examples/linearTwoD_v2/
+Linear 2 dimensional example:
+	Go to the folder: SCOTSv0.2/examples/linearTwoD_v2/
+	Execute the makefile